gzmatte/ATR/README.md

 > Automatic CleanUps Temps folders.

-> A Lot of Tweaks + Experimental Tweaks for W10 22h2.
+> A Lot of Tweaks + Experimental Tweaks.

 > And a lot more.